 What truly makes this Vegan Eggplant Lentil Curry so unique and filling is the addition of lentils.
-Honestly, if there wasn’t lentils, this dish tastes a lot like a traditional Indian Dish called Baingan Bharta which is made with minced and charred eggplant.
+Honestly, if there weren’t lentils, this dish tastes a lot like a traditional Indian Dish called Baingan Bharta which is made with minced and charred eggplant.

-One thing you may not know about cooking with lentils, is that not all lentils are created equal.
-In fact, the cooking time DOES very by color.
+One thing you may not know about cooking with lentils is that not all lentils are created equal.
+In fact, the cooking time DOES vary by color.
 Red or Crimson Lentils, which this recipe calls for, take a shorter amount of time to cook and generally lose their shape while cooking.
 This makes them the perfect lentil to use for this recipe.
 We are going for a mashed curry where you can get all the flavors of eggplant, lentil, tomato, and curry spices in one bite!

 For reference, red/crimson lentils lets take 15-20 minutes to cook whereas green or brown lentils can take up to 45 minutes!
 So this is my nice way of staying- stick to the recipe with this one :).